dustinlyons/nix-secrets-example/README.md

-# secrets-nix
+# secrets-nix-example
-This repository has private age-encrypted files used by Nix agenix.
+This is an example of my `nix-secrets` repository.

 ## Create or edit an existing secret for use in Nix
 ```sh